The Most Common Ailments Affecting Senior Cats (Part 2)

 Treatment

 The treatment depends on the type of cancer and location.
 As is the case with other diseases, typically the earlier cancer is detected the better the prognosis.
 Treatment may include surgery, chemotherapy or radiation.
 In recent years, our ability to treat cancer has improved dramatically and pets are living longer.
 It is important for people to know that cancer treatment in pets is very different than in humans.
 Cats are not treated as aggressively as humans, they do not lose all their hair, should not be vomiting or become weak.
 The goal is to prolong cat's life while still maintaining quality of life.
 Treatments are at much lower levels and are better tolerated.
+In addition to conventional treatment methods, you can explore ways to help your cat fight cancer naturally for a more holistic approach to supporting their well-being.

 Prevention